nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 ### Price

 Because this is the first in person Nordic RSE conference, the participation fee still needs to be estimated based on the interest that we see in the community.
-The fee will be around 50€ - with options for discounts for individual cases.
+The fee is 50€.

 ## Program